evansbenj/DMW_knockin/XB_genome_kmers.md

 ./meryl print DAD_unique_iso2_minus_iso1_meryl_intersection > DAD_unique_iso2_minus_iso1_meryl_intersection.fasta

 ```
-Weird result - the Mom_unique_17 had no intersection with either isoform (except one that spanned a splice site and thus is not legit.
+Weird result - the Mom_unique_17 had no intersection with unique kmers from either isoform (except one that spanned a splice site and thus is not legit.
 But the DAD_unique_17 had many (>50) kmers in common with each isoform.
 WTF?
+I then checked if any of these unique isoform kmers that only matched dad are on chr8L and none are.
+But the AR does map to chr8L (bit 15).